-- These projects, funded by the Department of Homeland Security's Federal Emergency Management Administration (FEMA), must include a written letter of support from the Pennsylvania Emergency Management Agency (PEMA) verifying that the project is eligible to receive funding in order to be considered for an earmark. - Please contact our office so staff can assist you with steps for securing a letter from PEMA to make the earmark request eligible for consideration.
+- O These projects, funded by the Department of Homeland Security's Federal Emergency Management Administration (FEMA), must include a written letter of support from the Pennsylvania Emergency Management Agency (PEMA) verifying that the project is eligible to receive funding to be considered for CDS funding. - Please contact our office so staff can assist you with steps for securing a letter from PEMA to make the earmark request eligible for consideration.